-On adoption of IFRS 16, the main impact for the Partnership will be the recognition of Right-of-use assets and Lease liabilities on the Consolidated opening balance sheet for all applicable leases.
-On 27 January 2019, the Partnership expects to recognise Lease liabilities of £2.1bn representing the total cash commitments under Operating leases (£3.7bn) discounted to present value.
-The Partnership will also recognise Right-of-use assets of the equivalent value (£2.1bn).
+On adoption of IFRS 16, the main impact for the Group will be the recognition of Right-of-use assets and Lease liabilities on the Consolidated opening balance sheet for all applicable leases.
+On 27 January 2019, the Group expects to recognise Lease liabilities of £2.1bn, representing the total cash commitments under Operating leases (£3.7bn) discounted to present value.
+The Group will also recognise Right-of-use assets of the equivalent value (£2.1bn).
 The Right-of-use assets will be adjusted for the reclassification of prepaid lease expenses, Deferred income and onerous lease provisions (£151m) and £62m of impairment, resulting in a net Right-of-use assets balance of £1.9bn on transition.
 Overall Net assets will decrease by £46m, after adjusting existing IAS 17 Finance leases by £7m and recognising £62m for impairment of the Right-of-use assets.
 A Deferred tax asset of £9m will also be recognised as a result of this adjustment to Equity.

-Going forward, a straight-line depreciation expense will be recognised in the Consolidated income statement in relation to the Right-of-use assets and an amortising interest charge will be recognised in the Consolidated income statement in relation to the Lease liabilities.
-The interest charge will be front-loaded in the earlier periods of a lease as the interest element unwinds.
-This will replace the Operating lease expense currently recognised in the Income statement under IAS 17.
-For the year ending 25 January 2020, assuming no changes in the lease portfolio, this will result in a material reduction in Profit before tax of approximately £40m, comprising an increase in Operating profit of approximately £63m offset by an estimated increase in Finance costs of £103m.
+Going forward, a straight-line depreciation expense will be recognised in the Consolidated income statement in relation to the Right-ofuse assets and an amortising interest charge will be recognised in the Consolidated income statement in relation to the Lease liabilities.